About

 Opt-Out Provisions

-The CRTA allows municipalities to opt out of allowing any licensed cannabis businesses within their boundaries.
-However, this only refers to the businesses themselves and does not allow municipalities to prohibit the use or possession of cannabis in ways differing from the CRTA.
+The CRTA allows municipalities to opt out of allowing licensed cannabis businesses within their boundaries.
+However, this only applies to the businesses themselves and does not allow municipalities to prohibit the use or possession of cannabis in ways that differ from the CRTA.

-While initially, many communities opted out, several of those same communities have since amended their ordinances and allowed businesses to open.
+While initially, many communities opted out, several have since amended their ordinances and allowed businesses to open.

-Opt-out provisions may be either total opt-out (all cannabis businesses), limited opt-out (only allowing certain license types such as dispensaries only), or opt-out of on-premise consumption only.
+Opt-out provisions may be either total opt-out (all cannabis businesses), limited opt-out (only allowing certain license types such as dispensaries), or opt-out of on-premise consumption only.

 Examples: